 While creating and sticking to a grocery budget isn’t as fun as a girls’ weekend to Cancun, it does have its perks.
 The food category in your budget is one of the easiest places for money to fall through the cracks.
-And if you can quickly and easily patch those budget leaks, you’ll have more money to put elsewhere.
+And if you can quickly and easily patch those budget leaks, you be able to save tons of money to put elsewhere.
 Vacation fund, anyone?
 Cancun, here we come!

 Creating a grocery budget was one of those things I avidly avoided throughout my 20s.
 It meant embracing adulthood and spending time on boring stuff, like flipping through grocery circulars every week.

 It wasn’t until I stopped assuming I knew what we spent on food, and actually looked that I changed my mind.

 We were spending – gulp! – over $1,000 a month (on average) for two adults on food.

 Even typing that makes my stomach hurt.
 Over ten years that extra $300 a month turns out to add up to $36,000.
 That’s 6 (or more) very nice trips to Ireland.
 A brand new fully loaded SUV.
 Or more than my actual student loan was.
 You get the picture.
 That little bit every month adds up – and quick!